 More Services, Facilities & Things To Do On A Layover At The Airport

-Baby Care Facilities – Baby care facilities are available.
+Baby Care Facilities – Information not available.

 Currency Exchange – BankMed provides currency exchange.
 Location and Hours: unknown.

-Information Desk – While we do not have any information about a dedicated airport Information Desk, there is Tourist Information Center.
+Information Desk – While we do not have any information about a dedicated airport Information Desk, there is a Tourist Information Center.
 Location: Arrivals.
 Hours: Unknown.

 Luggage Wrapping – Protect the contents and exterior of your luggage!
 Rates are between 7500 LBP and 15000 LBP per bag.
-Location: Two machines located in the east and west sides of the Departures Hall.
+Location: Two machines located on the east and west sides of the Departures Hall.
 Hours: Open 24 hours.

 Medical Services – Urgent and emergency medical care is available at the airport health stations.
 Locations: Arrivals Hall East and West • Departure Hall East and West.
 Hours: Open 24 hours.

 Prayer Rooms – There are two prayer rooms: one for Muslims and one for Christians.
 Location: Airside, second level, above the Duty Free Zone.

-Rest Zones – Not available.
+Showers – Not available.

-The airport is open 24 hours.
+BEY airport is open 24 hours.

 Airport Transportation: Getting To/From The Airport